|

 • 1 ½ pounds new potatoes

-• 1 tablespoon salt for the cooking water plus more for the sauce
+• 1 tbsp kosher salt for the cooking water, plus salt to taste for the sauce

 • Dash black pepper

-• 1 to 2 tablespoons chopped fresh parsley or chives, optional
+• 1 to 2 tbsp chopped fresh parsley or chives (optional)

 Instructions

-• Scrub the potatoes and cut any larger ones in half.
+• Scrub the potatoes and cut any larger potatoes into halves or quarters so the pieces are about 1 1/2 inches in size.

 • Put the potatoes in a medium saucepan with water to cover and 1 tablespoon of salt.
 Bring to a boil over high heat, cover the pan, and reduce the heat to medium-low.
 Cook for 15 to 20 minutes, until fork-tender.